Freak613/1more/README.md

 ##### Children

-Valid childrens are: strings, numbers, ComponentNode, array of keyed ComponentNodes.
+Valid childrens are: strings, numbers, ComponentNode, array of ComponentNodes.

 ```js
 import { html, key } from "1more";